The Bowl (Cherokee chief): Attempts to secure land rights

-Given the prospect of finally having a secure homeland, the Cherokee agreed, and Di'wali signed the treaty on behalf of the Texas Cherokees near present-day Alto, Texas on February 23, 1835.
+Given the prospect of finally having a secure homeland, the Cherokee agreed, and Di'wali signed the treaty on behalf of the Texas Cherokees near present-day Alto, Texas, on February 23, 1835.
 Consequently, the Texas Cherokee remained supportive of the Texans against Santa Anna.
-On December 20, 1836, within the first two months as President of the Republic of Texas, Sam Houston told the Texas Senate, I "most earnestly recommend [the treaty with the Cherokee]'s ratification.
+On December 20, 1836, within the first two months as president of the Republic of Texas, Sam Houston told the Texas Senate, I "most earnestly recommend [the treaty with the Cherokee]'s ratification.
 You will find upon examining this treaty, that it is just and equitable, and perhaps the best which could be made at present time."
-The Senate of the Republic of Texas, however, refused to ratify the treaty, citing that the Cherokee had not actively fought with Texans in the revolution and that the treaty conflicted with a grant given to David G. Burnet.
+The senate of the Republic of Texas, however, refused to ratify the treaty, citing that the Cherokee had not actively fought with Texans in the revolution and that the treaty conflicted with a grant given to David G. Burnet.
 Over Houston's objections, the Senate formally nullified the treaty on December 16, 1837.
 Almost immediately, the Land Office began issuing patents to lands within the Cherokee lands.

-Though the relations between the Texas Cherokee and the Republic of Texas was strained, Houston and Di'wali remained close friends, and Di'wali served—at Houston's request—as a representative of the Texas government in negotiations with the Comanche in the western plains.
+Though the relations between the Texas Cherokee and the Republic of Texas were strained, Houston and Di'wali remained close friends, and Di'wali served—at Houston's request—as a representative of the Texas government in negotiations with the Comanche in the western plains.
 In a further attempt to secure permanent recognition of Indian lands in east Texas, Di'wali again looked to Mexico when Vicente Córdova attempted an insurgency against the Republic of Texas.
 The government of Mexico sought an arrangement with the Cherokee for their support in an insurgency in exchange for title to their land.
 Di'wali permitted Córdova's militia to operate within Cherokee lands in 1838.
 When a member of the Córdova militia had been killed in May 1839, documents were uncovered by Texas officials that suggested a conspiracy between the pro-Mexican forces and the Texas Cherokee.
-Though the Córdova Rebellion had been suppressed quickly, coming to a head in August 1838, the newly discovered documents led the new President of the Republic of Texas, Mirabeau Lamar, to make charges in December 1838 that Di'wali had surreptitiously collaborated with Córdova.
+Though the Córdova Rebellion had been suppressed quickly, coming to a head in August 1838, the newly discovered documents led the new president of the Republic of Texas, Mirabeau Lamar, to make charges in December 1838 that Di'wali had surreptitiously collaborated with Córdova.